space-wizards/website-content/content/about/faq.md

 ### Q: How do I enable logging?
 On the launcher's options tab, enable "log client" and "log launcher".
 Press "Open Log directory" to see the logs.

+### Q: Will the game run on Windows 7?
+The game will not run on Windows 7 and there's nothing anyone can do to change this.
+We suggest you upgrade to a modern and supported operating system.